MS Pride of Burgundy: History

-The Pride of Burgundy departed Dover on 3 March 2017 for Gdansk (Poland) where she underwent a major refit.
+Pride of Burgundy departed Dover on 3 March 2017 for Gdansk (Poland) where she underwent a major refit.
 She arrived at the Remontowa shipyard on 5 March and returned to Dover on 25 March, resuming her usual Dover to Calais schedule the following day.

-In early 2019, the Pride of Burgundy, like all P&O vessels on the Dover-to-Calais route, has been flagged out to Cyprus, a measure explained by the company as motivated by tax advantages in view of Brexit.
-She is now registered in Limassol.
+In early 2019, Pride of Burgundy, like all P&O vessels on the Dover-to-Calais route, was re-flagged to Cyprus, a measure explained by the company as motivated by tax advantages in view of Brexit.
+She was registered in Limassol.

-From 3 May 2020 the Pride of Burgundy was docked at the Port of Leith, Scotland, as a result of the reduction in traffic across the straights of Dover due to the Covid-19 pandemic.
-She returned to Dover in late October that year and sailed to Calais on Friday 30th, re-entering service on 3 November in a freight-only mode.

-On 7 December the ship was moved to the River Fal lay up berths.
-These are deep water berths near Falmouth in Cornwall.
+From 3 May 2020, Pride of Burgundy was docked at the Port of Leith, Scotland, as a result of the reduction in traffic across the straights of Dover due to the COVID-19 pandemic.
+She returned to Dover in late October that year, re-entering service on 3 November in a freight-only mode.
+On 7 December 2020 the ship was moved to the River Fal lay up berths near Falmouth, Cornwall.
+In April 2023 it arrived in Aliağa, Turkey for scrapping.

-Layout

-Pride of Burgundy is the second smallest vessel (after the freight only "European Seaway") to operate a frequent service on the P&O Ferries Dover to Calais Route.
-She has 11 decks.